Bontgoy/Bontgoy.github.io/resume.md

 	</ul>
 </ul>

 As an undergrad in Policy Analysis I put the majority of my time into research projects involving the Net Neutrality landscape.
-I met some organizers at a drink up downtown Chicago and jumped at the chance to build a site to help build awareness of this paramount issue involving our freedom and usage of the resource that keeps us connected and secures our livelihood.
+I met some organizers at a drink up downtown Chicago and jumped at the chance to build a site to help provide awareness of this paramount issue involving our freedom and usage of the resource that keeps us connected and secures our livelihood.

 The project is built on a rails framework holding a single model of constituents and their statements.
 The styling is custom out of the box SASS.
 I tied my own bootlaces.